zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 //        ^ this is the start of a RegularExpressionLiteral
 ```

-A similar thing happens with templates &mdash; the interpretation of <code>}`</code> depends on the context we're in:
+A similar thing happens with templates &mdash; the interpretation of <code>}`</code> depends on the context it occurs:

 ```js
 const what1 = 'temp';